 If you have any dietary restrictions, please let us know in advance!
 Our cooks will be happy to accommodate you.

 1 rue Bailleul, 75001 Paris, France

 Metro ligne 1, Louvre-Rivoli

-The restaurant is open for dinner from Tuesday to Saturday, from Noon – 2PM, and for Dinner from 6pm-10:30pm
+The restaurant is open for Lunch from Tuesday to Saturday, from Noon – 2PM, and for Dinner from 6pm-10:30pm

 Daniel Rose started to cook because he likes to eat.
 Before becoming a chef, Daniel studied ancient Greek, dreamed of kayaking from Texas to Guatemala, and even tried to join the French Foreign Legion.
 Having moved to Paris to complete University, he fell in love with French cuisine and started to cook for himself.
 He began to learn on a coal burning stove in Brittany, and he is still learning today.
 On his way he met Marie-Aude and probably took the best decision of his entire life: marry her.
 From the 16 seats at the very first Spring on rue de la Tour d’Auvergne, to the today’s Spring on rue Bailleul, 10 years have passed.
 Willie and Otto were born.
 La Bourse et la Vie too.
 Chez La Vieille re-opens and Le Coucou is taking off.